zuoyi93/zuoyi93.github.io/index.md

   feature: trees.jpg
 ---

-I'm a second-year Ph.D. student in Department of Biostatistics, Vanderbilt University.
-I am working under the supervision of [Dr. Jeffrey Blume](http://biostat.mc.vanderbilt.edu/wiki/Main/JeffreyBlume).
+I'm a second-year PhD student in the Department of Biostatistics at Vanderbilt University.
+I am working under the supervision of [Dr. Jeffrey D. Blume](www.statisticalevidence.com/about) and his Statistical Evidence in Data Science lab.

 <br />
-My research focuses on the large scale inference.
-I am also doing research on predicting the penetrance of rare diseases from variant-specific features (e.g. function, structural context, and sequence conservation)
+My statistical research focuses on large scale inference, second-generation p-values, and model selection with penalized likelihoods.
+My collaborative research involves predicting the penetrance of rare diseases from variant-specific features (e.g. function, structural context, and sequence conservation).
+This exciting work is been done in [Kroncke lab](https://kroncke-lab.github.io).

 <br />
-Before coming to Vanderbilt, I obtained my Master of Public Health degree at Boston University with a concentration on Biostatistics.
-I worked as the Lead Biostatistician at Boston University Center for Clinical Translational Epidemiology and Comparative Effectiveness Research ([CTECER](http://sites.bu.edu/tec/)) for one year after the program.
-I worked closely with [Dr. Bindu Kalesan](https://www.bumc.bu.edu/busm/profile/bindu-kalesan/)
+Before coming to Vanderbilt, I obtained my Master's of Public Health at Boston University with a concentration in Biostatistics.
+I was the Lead Biostatistician in the Boston University Center for Clinical Translational Epidemiology and Comparative Effectiveness Research ([CTECER](http://sites.bu.edu/tec/)) for several years.
+I continued to work closely with [Dr. Bindu Kalesan](https://www.bumc.bu.edu/busm/profile/bindu-kalesan/) on a variety of projects.

 <br />
-From my past experiences on various projects, I am very passionate about large scale inference and translational research.
-I am currently looking for **2020 summer internship** and wish to find my next journey out of campus.

-### News
---- Welcome to my site.
-More will be updated
----
+On a personal note, I'm very interested in aviation, and my flight history is shown in the graphic header.
+When I'm not doing Biostatistics or data science (or studying for classes), I'm flying somewhere new or analyzing aviation trend.